ivanov/attending/EXAMPLE.md

 # Attending: The Docs in!
 Attending allows packages to self describe documentation through  the `__version__` and `__doc_url__` module attributes.

 Attending has two example projects, `foobar` and `fizbuz`.
-This guid will show how to consumes docs from these example projects.
+This guide will show how to consume docs from these example projects.

 ## The lay of the land